Research and Exploration

 Eligible projects

-All proposals for producing independent media works in any artistic practice using sound or moving image are eligible.
+All proposals for independent projects involving research, experimentation or exploration in any artistic discipline using sound or moving images are eligible.
+O Only the development phase is eligible.

-Note: Projects that are part of a school curriculum are not eligible.
+- Projects that are part of a school curriculum

 Eligible costs

-PRIM’s support under this program takes the form of a discount on the non-member rate for renting equipment for the following services:
+PRIM’s support for this program takes the form of a discount on the non-member rate for rental of the following equipment:

 - Shooting equipment (cinema and virtual reality)